MDeus-ai/PlantVision/README.md

 [![Jupyter](https://img.shields.io/badge/Jupyter-F37626?style=flat-square&logo=jupyter&logoColor=white)](https://jupyter.org/)

----

-**PlantVision** is a deep learning–powered plant disease detection system built with Python and PyTorch.
-It leverages the EfficientNet-B2 architecture to classify 69 plant disease categories with high accuracy.
+**🌿PlantVision** is a deep learning–powered plant disease detection system built with Python and PyTorch.
+It leverages a CNN architecture to classify 84 different kinds of plant diseases from 17 plants with a relatively high accuracy.
 Designed for offline mobile deployment, PlantVision aims to assist farmers, gardeners, and agricultural researchers in identifying plant diseases directly in the field.

 ---